 Q: What are some tips you would give to new outdoor climbers about crag etiquette?

 A: The biggest thing to remember is to respect the area and try your best to leave it like you found it.

 Q: Tips you would give to someone who is stuck on their project?
 How do you stay motivated when you are stuck?

 A: Sometimes it’s good to take a step back on your project.
-Get your self psyched on other climbs, come back refreshed.
+Get yourself psyched on other climbs, and come back refreshed.

 Q: How have you overcome fear in climbing (fear of falling, fear of failure, etc.)?

-A: For me to get over a fear in Climbing I need to get more motivated than I am afraid, for example, when I started I was terrified of hights (I know ironic) and I got over it by finding a club I had so much fun doing and was so exited to end that I forget all about being afraid
+A: For me to get over my fear in Climbing I need to get more motivated than I am afraid, for example, when I started I was terrified of heights (I know ironic) and I got over it by finding a club I had so much fun doing and was so excited to end that I forget all about being afraid